 - Calcium channel blockers.
 These medicines also can control your heart rate, but may need to be avoided if you have heart failure or low blood pressure.

 Sometimes medications or cardioversion to control atrial fibrillation doesn't work.
 In those cases, your doctor may recommend a procedure to destroy the area of heart tissue that's causing the erratic electrical signals and restore your heart to a normal rhythm.
 These options can include:

-In catheter ablation, a doctor inserts long, thin tubes (catheters) into your groin and guides them through blood vessels to your heart.
-Electrodes at the catheter tips can use radiofrequency energy, extreme cold (cryotherapy) or heat to destroy these hot spots, scarring the tissue so that the erratic signals are normalized.
-This corrects the arrhythmia without the need for medications or implantable devices.
+Catheter ablation.
+During this procedure, a doctor inserts long, thin tubes (catheters) into your groin and guides them through blood vessels to your heart.
+The catheter's tip produces radiofrequency energy, extreme cold (cryotherapy) or heat to destroy areas of heart tissue that are causing rapid and irregular heartbeats.
+Scar tissue forms, which helps signaling return to normal.
+Cardiac ablation may correct the arrhythmia without the need for medications or implantable devices.

-These procedures have a high success rate, but atrial fibrillation may recur.
-Some people may need catheter ablation or other treatment if atrial fibrillation recurs.
+The maze procedures have a high success rate, but atrial fibrillation may come back.
+If this happens, you may need another cardiac ablation or other heart treatment.

-Because the surgical maze procedure requires open-heart surgery, it's generally reserved for people who don't respond to other treatments or when it can be done during other necessary heart surgery, such as coronary artery bypass surgery or heart valve repair.
+Because the surgical maze procedure (using a scalpel) requires open-heart surgery, it's generally reserved for people who don't get better with other treatments or when it can be done during a necessary heart surgery, such as coronary artery bypass surgery or heart valve repair.

 Atrioventricular (AV) node ablation.
-If medications or other forms of catheter ablation don't work, or if you have side effects or are not a good candidate for other procedures, AV node ablation may be another option.
-The procedure involves applying radiofrequency energy to the pathway connecting the upper chambers (atria) and lower chambers (ventricles) of your heart (AV node) through a catheter to destroy this small area of tissue.
+If medications or other forms of catheter ablation don't work or cause side effects, or if you're not a good candidate for these therapies, AV node ablation may be an option.
+The procedure involves using a catheter to deliver radiofrequency energy to the pathway (AV node) connecting the upper and lower heart chambers.

 Preventing blood clots